-For blue: To one portion, add in ½ tsp Suncore Foods® Blue Butterfly Pea Supercolor Powder and knead the colored powder into the dough until smooth and incorporated.
+For Blue: To one portion, add in ½ tsp Suncore Foods® Blue Butterfly Pea Powder and knead the colored powder into the dough until smooth and incorporated.
 Divide the dough in half so you have 2 blue portions.
 Form into balls.

-For red: To the second portion, add in ½ tsp red yeast rice powder and 1 tsp Suncore Foods® Pink Pitaya Supercolor Powder.
+For Red: To the second portion, add in ½ tsp red yeast rice powder and 1 tsp Suncore Foods® Pink Pitaya Powder.
 Again, knead the colored powder into the dough.
 Divide the dough in half so you have 2 red portions.
 Form into balls.

-For green: To the third, add in 1 tsp Suncore Foods® Emerald Pandan Supercolor Powder.
+For Green: To the third, add in 1 tsp Suncore Foods® Emerald Pandan Powder.
 Likewise, knead the colored powder into the dough.
 Divide the dough in half so you have 2 green portions.
 Again, form into balls.

-*Note, I left 2 pieces uncolored, but you can choose to use another color or increase the amount of a similar color.
+*Note, we left 2 pieces uncolored, but you can choose to use another color or increase the amount of a similar color.

-5. Taking a coloured dough, place into a large piece of plastic wrap.
+5. Taking a colored dough, place into a large piece of plastic wrap.
 Flatten the dough with a rolling pin to a disc about 2″ in diameter.

 6. Place the filling in the center and enclose the filling with the dough and gently use your hands to form into a round ball.

 7. Lightly dust a 50 gram mooncake mold with some koh fun.